BleuLlama/Prosser/README.md

   - returns 1 if it used it (it was valid)
   - returns 0 if it was unknown.
   - eg  "smell", "listen" etc.
+ - use the exit names for navigation without "move"